-- Gyermekápolási táppénz is part of the sick-pay system, the length of which depends on the age of the child: under one year, unlimited; 12 to 35 months, up to 84 days per child per year; 36 to 71 months, 42 days; and six to 12 years, 14 days.
+- Gyermekápolási táppénz is part of the sick-pay system, the length of which depends on the age of the child: under 1 year, unlimited; 12 to 35 months, up to 84 days per child per year; 36 to 71 months, 42 days; and 6 to 12 years, 14 days.
 Single parents are entitled to a double period of leave.
 Leave is a family entitlement and sickness benefit is paid at 50 or 60 per cent of actual earnings up to a limit. - Parents caring for a child facing long-term illness or disability may take Gyermekek otthongondozási díja (GYOD).
 The benefit is provided regardless of the age of the child.
-The gross amount of the benefit is equal to the minimum wage, which is HUF232,000 [€605.82] per month.
-In the case that more than one child is affected, the amount of the benefit is 1.5 times the base amount, HUF348,000 [€908.73] in 2023.
+The gross amount of the benefit is equal to the minimum wage, which is HUF266,800 [€680.79] per month.
+In the case that more than one child is affected, the amount of the benefit is 1.5 times the base amount, HUF373,520 [€953.10] in 2024.
 If GYOD is provided for one of the children in a family, the other parent can claim GYES for another child in the same family.
 If both GYOD and GYES are claimed by the same parent, the amount of GYOD is reduced by the amount of GYES.
-Either of the parents (adoptive or biological) is entitled to GYOD.
+Either of the parents (adoptive or biological) is entitled to GYOD. - Employees may request unpaid carer's leave for a maximum of five working days per calendar year to care for seriously ill family members and persons living in their households.